 - minimising the effect on disabled people of their disabilities,

 - contributing towards preventing people from suffering abuse or neglect, and

 - enabling people to live their lives as independently as possible.

-Section 16 goes on to state that a local authority must promote the development in its area of social enterprises to provide care and support and preventative services.
+Section 16 goes on to state that a local authority must promote the development of local social enterprises that provide care, support and preventative services.

-Our preventative services and support for disabled people are provided by expert, specialist Solicitors who are regulated by the Solicitors Regulation Authority and appointed as Professional Deputies by the Court of Protection.
+Our preventative services and support for disabled people are provided by our expert, specialist Solicitor who is regulated by the Solicitors Regulation Authority and appointed as Professional Deputy by the Court of Protection.
 However, unlike Solicitors providing such services in a traditional law firm, we operate as a third-sector social enterprise.

 As a Community Interest Company limited by guarantee, we are an asset-locked body whose income is used only to further our social objectives - not to generate a profit.